By Nikolas Vogt

 Most European tech companies have not tapped into such innovative approaches and tend to focus on traditional upper funnel activities.
 Contrary to Acceleration Loops, traditional efforts can be defined as activities that imply a ‘dead end’ without multiplying the loop effect (for example, display ads usually bring only a single visit per click and do not generate additional visits).
 This isn’t necessarily wrong since you need a solid and steady stream of visitors to feed and kickstart your loops.
 But focussing most of your efforts on traditional activities rather than thinking about implementing Acceleration Loops leaves a huge growth potential untapped.

 Join Growth Academy if you want to become an expert in Growth Modeling and Acceleration Loops.
 The industry’s leading growth experts show you how they do it in companies like Google, Amazon, TikTok, Spotify, Skyscanner, and other tech giants.

 It struck me how quickly Silicon Valley businesses ship their products.
 Several times, I have personally witnessed that things have been launched although they were not 100% there.
 At first, this seems counterintuitive and it confused a European like me who culturally seems to care a bit more about quality and excellence.
 It makes more sense once you have learned about the three dominant characteristics of most technology and internet products:

-If you want to learn such Growth Hacking strategies, sign-up for the Growth Academy.
+If you want to learn such Growth Hacking strategies, sign-up for Growth Academy.
 We teach the growth frameworks of leading experts and provide step-by-step guidance on how to amplify the growth of your product and business model.
 Join our highly satisfied alumni network - we received a superb Net Promoter Score¹² of 58 in 2019 (50+ = excellent) - and uplevel your career.